TMJ / Physiologic Dentistry

-Neuromuscular dentistry is an area of dentistry that focuses not only on the teeth as they relate to the jaw, but on the nerves, muscles and joints as they relate to the jaw.
-Neuromuscular dentistry works to achieve an optimal bite (occlusion) and jaw alignment.
-Neuromuscular dentists like Dr. DeStefano examine how all parts of the mouth and jaw work together.
+Physiologic neuromuscular dentistry is an area of dentistry that focuses not only on the teeth as they relate to the jaw, but on the nerves, muscles and joints as they relate to the jaw.
+Physiologic neuromuscular dentistry works to achieve an optimal bite (occlusion) and jaw alignment.
+Dr. DeStefano is a physiologic neuromuscular dentist that can examine how all parts of the mouth and jaw work together.
 The objective is to relax the jaw muscles in order to identify the true resting position of the jaw.

 What is TMJ Disorder (TMD)?

 Temporomandibular joint (TMJ) disorder (TMD) refers to disorders that results from problems with the jaw or facial muscles involved with jaw movement.
 The TMJ enables the jaw to move and function normally and is one of the body’s most frequently used joints.
 TMJ is the joint that allows us to talk, yawn, chew, and swallow.
 Any conditions that prevent this joint from functioning properly, may cause Temporomandibular joint disorder (TMD).

 What Causes TMD?

 What causes TMD is not always clear, but is believed to develop from problems with the jaw muscles or the joint itself.
 TMD may be the results of many factors, including:

 - Bad “bite” or missing teeth

 - Malalignment of the upper and lower jaws